-Dry mouth, which is one of the most common symptoms of smoking THC, is caused by the cannabinoid receptors in the saliva glands telling the human body to decrease the production of saliva.
+Dry mouth, which is one of the most common symptoms of smoking THC.
+The main cause behind the cannabinoid receptors in the saliva glands telling the human body to decrease the production of saliva.
 Although this common symptom is rarely a sign of anything serious, it is something that may be uncomfortable.

 Countless prominent artists and intellectuals have regularly use THC as a tool to help boost their creativity.
-They claim that the psychoactive effects of THC are beneficial to help discover new abstract ideas and get into a deep state of thoughtfulness faster.
+They claim that the psychoactive effects of THC are beneficial to help discover new abstract ideas.
+Thus, it helps us to get into a deep state of thoughtfulness faster.

 Consuming THC as a mechanism to be more creative is unquestionably a superior choice over other mind-altering substances.
-THC does not produce any physical withdrawal symptoms, and for the most part, the average result of consuming too much THC is waking up feeling a little hungry.
+THC does not produce any physical withdrawal symptoms.
+Even for the most part, the average result of consuming too much THC is waking up feeling a little hungry.